denten-books/plain-text/1-metaphor.md

 "Because it can produce a few notes, though they are very flat; and it is nevar [sic] put with the wrong end in front" [@carroll_alices_1971, xv;
 @susina_why_2001, 16-7].

+[^ln1-count]: Rick Adams maintains the source code for a number of early versions of the game at http://rickadams.org/adventure/e_downloads.html.
+I used PDP-10 Fortran version and ran `tr`, `uniq`, and the `wc` Unix utilities to isolate and count the unique words from the data file.

 [^ln1-database]: In describing his Relational Calculus Expression for Metaphor Generation Lawrence F. Young writes that the "key to this model is the